mdn/webextensions-examples/mocha-client-tests/README.md

 ###Debug  Mode
 Use `npm run test:debug` to run Karma in watch mode.
 Whenever you modify a Javascript file, the tests will automatically rerun.

 You can install [karma-notification-reporter](https://www.npmjs.com/package/karma-notification-reporter) to display test results in a desktop notification.
+You'll need to add `--reporters=dots,notification` to the `test:debug` command line of
+`package.json` to enable it.